 Conversations with our office are considered confidential, and we will normally not disclose any part of your conversation without your permission.
 However, confidentiality cannot be promised in matters relating to child abuse, if there is imminent risk of serious harm, threats to public safety, or if compelled by a court of law.
 We do not maintain identifying records.
 We are not an office of record.
 Speaking to anyone in the University Ombuds Office does not constitute legal notice to the University that a problem, concern, or complaint exists.
 You must pursue alternative complaint avenues if you wish toobligate the University to respond in any way.

 The University Ombuds office is always an informal option.
 Other conflict resolution offices may require a formal process.
 Our services are visitor initiated.
 All processes and strategies are used at the discretion of the visitor.
 The University Ombuds Office is independent of all other University offices and decision-making practices.
 Our Office does not make administrative decisions and does not have authority to change disciplinary action.
 If you aren’t sure where to take your concern, the Ombuds is a safe place to start.
-For more information about how we are different click here!

 The University Ombuds Office (UOO) is independent of ordinary line and staff structures and exercises autonomy regarding its responsibilities.
 The UOO reports to the University President for administrative and budgetary matters, and trends affecting the University climate.